 In a large bowl, combine flour, butter, water, and shortening.
 Mix everything together until the dough becomes firm.

-Roll out the pastry to about ⅛ -inch thick on a floured surface, then place it on a pie plate.
+Roll out the pastry on a floured surface then place the pastry on a pie plate.

 Prick the base of the pastry with a fork and press a sheet of aluminum foil around the pastry edge.
-Chill it for 10 minutes.
+Then chill it for 10 minutes.

 Mushroom Tomato Filling:

-Evenly distribute the mushrooms and tomatoes into the crust.
+Distribute the mushrooms and tomatoes into the baked pastry shell evenly.

-Pour the egg mixture and bake it in the oven for 30 minutes or until the crust is golden and the filling set but slightly jiggly in the middle.
+Pour the egg mixture and bake it in the oven for roughly 30 minutes or until the crust is golden and the filling is well-formed.

-Once you're finished baking, serve your mushroom and tomato quiche and enjoy!
+Once you're finished baking, serve your mushroom and tomato quiche and enjoy your meal!

 Can you make quiche ahead of time and reheat?